Skip to main content

 1.9. clearForm: Resetting User Input

+The clearForm action provides a simple way to reset all fields within a specified form container to their original, empty state.
 This is a quality-of-life feature for improving user experience on complex forms.
 It's typically attached to a "Reset" or "Clear" button, giving users a one-click method to start over without the tedious task of manually clearing each input field.

 Configuration